-Sixth Form students at Tadcaster Grammar School are role models for younger students around the school.
-Sixth Formers are expected to contribute to the whole school community through the School Service Programme and numerous student leadership opportunities available.
-These opportunities not only broaden students' experiences of Sixth Form life, but often provide a welcome break from academic studies.
+Sixth Form students at Tadcaster Grammar School are the role models that younger students around the school look up to.
+Sixth Formers are expected to contribute to the whole school community through the School Service Programme, and the numerous student leadership opportunities available.